Thirlan/ThirlanStellarisMPBalance/patch_logs.md

-# 2025/09/05 - 1.15.0
+# 2025/09/23 - 1.15.0

-Cleaned up for version 4.0 of the game.
+Cleaned up for version 4.1 of the game.
 Also purged logs older than a year.
-Much of the ones removed were removed simply because it was unclear if they were good or bad anymore.
+Much of the changes were removed to refocus on the overpowered abilities and release this mod faster.

 Added:
  * Biomorphis: requires 4 ascension perks from 3